sungnga/practice/graphQL/README.md

       return comment;
     }
     ```
-- Subscribing to comment on client-side
+- Subscribing to a comment on client-side
   ```
   subscription {
     comment(postId: "10") {